Babylon Health: Legal dispute with Care Quality Commission

-In 2017, Babylon made a legal challenge in the High Court to prevent the Care Quality Commission (CQC) from publishing a report that raised a number of concerns regarding the potential for prescriptions being misused and information not always being shared with the patient's primary GP.
+In 2017, Babylon made a legal challenge in the High Court to prevent the Care Quality Commission (CQC) from publishing a report that raised several concerns regarding the potential for prescriptions being misused and information not always being shared with the patient's primary GP.
 The High Court ruled against the injunction and the report was published on 8 December.
 Babylon has also agreed to pay the regulator £11,000 in costs.

+Collapse

+Babylon Health, once valued at around $4.2 billion, collapsed following criticism over unfulfilled promises, governance issues, and lack of clinically verified outcomes.
+Its failure has been compared to other high-profile technology collapses, such as Theranos, and is often cited as a warning for companies in emerging AI-related industries.